 Today, Hand Resist Him remains in Michigan.
 “I still own the painting,” says Kim, “though I have been tempted with a couple of very serious offers.
 I look at it often and still like it very much, and may never sell it.
 Which would mean one of my two sons would inherit it in the future, and neither seem too keen on it presently.”

 Kim’s sons refuse to have the painting in the family home.
 Instead, it resides in the back room of the Perception Fine Art Gallery.
 “It is brought out for special occasions, and whenever someone is interested in the story,” says Kim.
 “I have had prints made of it, in the same size as the original, but I am not even listing these on eBay, because I don’t want to cheapen Bill’s work.
-Neither he nor I are interested in this image ending up on a McDonald’s cup.”
+Neither of us is interested in this image ending up on a McDonald’s cup.”

 Published in the Sunday Herald Magazine on 26 October 2003.